 Jardins Mossen Costa i Llobera

 Ctra. de Miramar, 38

-These gardens feature more than 800 types of cactus and plus, they have an amazing view to Barcelona and the Mediterranean sea.
+These gardens feature more than 800 types of cactus and plus, they have an amazing view of Barcelona and the Mediterranean sea.

 Passeig de la Barceloneta

-If you’re visiting during summer, you can practice SUP with a view!
+If you’re visiting during the summer, you can practice SUP with a view!